fedora-infra/nuancier/doc/about.rst

 Nuancier is a web-based voting application for the supplementary wallpapers of Fedora.

-Here are some more information about the technology, layout and artwork used in this application.
+Here is some more information about the technology, layout and artwork used in this application.